 Charlie, who was Young Scottish Chef of the Year, came here via the Marine Highland Hotel on Royal Troon Golf Course, Claridges, Gleneagles and the Savoy, an awesome pedigree by anyones standards.
 A varied bar menu is always available, but it is no coincidence that since Charlie's arrival his expertise and flair combined with Karen our second chef have transformed the food side of the business so that 90% of meals now served are his specials.

 From Duck in ginger wine sauce to Crocodile; Seabass with prawns and pine kernals to Kangaroo; Chicken and stilton to Veal and green pepper corn sauce, alongside a wide variety of Local Produce & Game.
 Charlie and Karen's imaginations work overtime to deliver nothing short of the very best.
-Specials are changed frequently and the Sunday Carvery is so popular that every seat is booked at the weekend.
+Specials are changed frequently and Sunday Lunch is so popular that you need to book early to secure a table.

 The typical Cotswolds village of Guiting Power lies on a tributary of the river Windrush, its russet-coloured houses clustered round a sloping green.
 The buildings are restored by a self-help housing trust, initially set up for twelve cottages in 1934.